 Each patient is different depending on their medical issue.
 The initial phase of the treatment plan is usually between 6-12 visits.
 The length of treatment depends on how long the condition has been present and how quickly the patient responds to treatment.
 Generally if a condition is more acute, patients respond faster than if something has been chronic.
 Back To Top

-The initial acupuncture session is a 90 minute or 1 1/2 hr session.
-In the session the Acupuncturist will interview the patient, evaluate, gather the health history of the patient, make a Chinese diagnosis based on tongue, pulse, based on Traditional Chinese medicine diagnoses and patterns and create a treatment protocol and possible herbal prescription(s) depending upon the patient’s condition.
-After the evaluation is done, the patient is then given an Acupuncture session which will last anywhere from 15 to 30 minutes depending again upon the patient’s condition.
+The initial consultation for acupuncture is a virtual session.
+This is a 40min video call.
+In the session the Acupuncturist will interview the patient, evaluate, gather the health history of the patient, make a Chinese diagnosis based on tongue, (pulse will be taken at the initial in office treatment), based on Traditional Chinese medicine diagnoses and patterns and create a treatment protocol and possible herbal prescription(s) depending upon the patient’s condition.
+At your initial in office treatment, the Acupuncturist will again look at your tongue and take your pulse.
+Then they will do the acupuncture treatment.
+This visit is 60 mins, with the patient laying on the table for 30 minutes.
+Longer or shorter treatments will depend upon the patient’s condition and if extra services are needed.
 Back To Top

-The followup Acupuncture sessioni can last anywhere from 45 minutes to 1 hour depending upon the patient’s condition and questions from the previous treatment.
+The follow-up Acupuncture treatments can last anywhere from 45 minutes to 1 hour depending upon the patient’s condition and questions from the previous treatment.
 Back To Top

 What’s the difference between an MD or chiropractor who does acupuncture and a licensed acupuncturist?